aidenbg/TypeFX/README.md

 ->The higher the time the slower the text writes out

 ->Has a default value if you do not pass an argument for it

-Import
+### Import
 ```
 from type import t
 ```

+### Extended Usage
+Writing a '^' in txt will make your text move to the next line Writing a '%' in txt will make your text skip a iine (basically \n)

-Example
+### Example
+Basic
 ```
 t("Hi how is your day?", 0.03)
 ```